Black Adam: DC Rebirth (2016–2018)

+New Justice (2018-2021)

 During the "Endless Winter" storyline, Black Adam was once freed in the 10th century by Hippolyta, Swamp Thing, and Viking Prince to help deal with the Frost King.
-When Flash is attacked by the Frost King's ice monsters, he is saved by Black Adam.
-Black Adam, Silver Banshee, Catman, Icicle, Rampage, and Multiplex arrive at the Stagg Enterprises facility in Gotham City where Frost King's family is kept in stasis.
-Multiplex tries helping Black Adam, but he overexhausts himself and Frost King kills Multiplex.
-Black Adam threatens to kill Frost King's family.
+When Flash is attacked by the Frost King's ice monsters, he is saved by Adam.
+Adam, Silver Banshee, Catman, Icicle, Rampage, and Multiplex arrive at the Stagg Enterprises facility in Gotham City where Frost King's family is kept in stasis.
+Multiplex tries helping Adam, but he overexhausts himself and Frost King kills Multiplex.
+Adam threatens to kill Frost King's family.
 While Frost King is distracted, Sebastian Stagg sends out a robot that can fire cold fusion cannons, but it makes the Frost King stronger instead.
-Just before Black Adam is killed, Superman, Wonder Woman, the Flash, Batman, and Green Lantern arrive.
-When it turns out that the Frost King's real body was trapped in the Fortress of Solitude, Superman prevents Black Adam from killing him.
-When the Frost King is seemingly destroyed in an explosion, Black Adam leaves while swearing vengeance on Superman.
+Just before Adam is killed, Superman, Wonder Woman, the Flash, Batman, and Green Lantern arrive.
+When it turns out that the Frost King's real body was trapped in the Fortress of Solitude, Superman prevents Adam from killing him.
+When the Frost King is seemingly destroyed in an explosion, Adam leaves while swearing vengeance on Superman.

-Infinite Frontier (2021–present)
+Infinite Frontier (2021–2023)

-In the pages of Infinite Frontier, Black Adam joins the Justice League as Adam attempted to turn over a new leaf, harkening back to the lessons Adrianna had taught him.
+In Infinite Frontier, Black Adam joins the Justice League and attempts to turn over a new leaf, harkening back to the lessons Adrianna had taught him.
 He began acting more as a protector than an avenger, which attracted the attention of Superman, who believed that the Justice League needed fresh perspectives.

 On the anniversary of Adrianna's death, Adam visited her grave, reflecting on what she'd tried to impart on him.
 While doing so, he was attacked by Brutus, an invader from another world.
-After the conflict with Brutus concludes, Adam joins the League known alternatively as "the Mighty Adam".
+After the conflict with Brutus concludes, Adam joins the League.

-Later, during the Dark Crisis, after the apparent death of the Justice League at the hands of Pariah, Adam would quietly lament to himself that he wished he had been killed, too, so that he could see Adrianna again.